The Average Cost Of Taxi Insurance: What to Expect

 What is hire and reward insurance?

 Hire and reward insurance specifically covers you to carry people (or goods) in your vehicle in reward for payment.
-You’ll need to work as a taxi driver, rideshare driver, to drive a wedding or prom car, if you are a courier, or deliver food in your vehicle, for example as a Deliveroo driver.
+You’ll need it to work as a taxi driver, rideshare driver, to drive a wedding or prom car, if you are a courier, or deliver food in your vehicle, for example as a Deliveroo driver.

 Insurance for Uber drivers